| |

 Witness or other patient who can be operated on electively with

 the potential for autologous predonation.
+RED CELL SUBSTITUTES Blood substitutes are

 solutions that can be used in resuscitation emergencies or during